 Setting off the next day for Hohenschwangau we took a detour and crossed the Austrian border.
 It wasn’t long before I started to wonder if I stepped back in time.
 Verdant countrysides, immaculate farm houses and livestock roamed freely on this portion of the Austrian Alps.
 We were fortunate to stumble upon a village in the middle of an annual event called the Almabtrieb (literally, drive from the mountain pasture), when the cow herds are moved from the mountain pastures down to the valley.
 With bells around their necks and herded by their owners in traditional Austrian attire, the cows moving through the village streets and children laughing gaily behind, to me, gave new meaning to the term “I’ll be there with bells on.”

 Upon arriving in Hohenschwangau, the proprietor of the hotel greeted us with, and not unkindly, “You made it finally.”
-He, too, was very accommodating about switching our reservations despite the overcrowded condition of the entire town.
+He, too, was very accommodating about switching our reservations despite the busy weekend.

 Hohenschwangau is a major tourist attraction.
 In all honesty, this is not a place my husband and I would have chosen to visit had it not been part of the itinerary we selected.
 There’s no denying the beauty of the place, however–what with the Austrian mountains as a backdrop , castles–but with bus after bus of tourists being herded into and out of town, it earned a couple of marks down from us.
 But we were there and we were determined to have a good time.